ycpcs/fys100-fall2018/syllabus.md

 Your overall grade for the course will be determined as follows:

-* Assignments: 90%
+* Assignments: 85%
+* Attendance: 5%
-* Attendance and participation: 10%
+* Participation: 10%

 ### Course website